henna003/henna003/README.md

 ## Hi there 👋
+I am student in LAB University of Applied Sciences, and I study information and communication technology.
 <!--
 **henna003/henna003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.